UO-CIS211/calculator/doc/HOWTO.md

 ![Plus](img/RPN-calc-4.png)

+(Here `Plus` is the root of a tree that we will draw sideways so that we can draw the stack vertically.)

 Next we have an another integer, 4.
 We push it onto the stack just as we did with the others.